Grits Sandwiches for Breakfast: Release and aftermath

 To promote the album, Kid Rock toured nationally with Ice Cube, D-Nice, Yo-Yo and Too Short; Detroit artist James "the Blackman" Harris was Kid Rock's DJ on this tour.
 During instore promotions for the album, Kid Rock met and developed a friendship with local rapper Eminem, who frequently challenged Kid Rock to rap battles.
-Grits Sandwiches for Breakfast sold over 100,000 copies, signaling national success for the young Kid Rock; the album's success made Kid Rock one of the two biggest rap stars in Detroit in 1990, along with local independent rapper Esham.
-Despite the album's commercial success, Kid Rock was underpromoted by Jive Records; because the album contained "unprintable" explicit lyrics on every song, Jive found it difficult to market the album, producing few singles and no music videos.
+In May 1991, the Detroit Free Press reported that the album had become a local hit in Detroit record stores and clubs, with "Wax the Booty" receiving heavy radio requests after midnight.
+Grits Sandwiches for Breakfast eventually sold over 100,000 copies, signaling national success for the Kid Rock; the album's success made Kid Rock one of the two biggest rap stars in Detroit in 1991, along with local independent rapper Esham.

+Despite the album's commercial success, Kid Rock felt it was underpromoted by Jive Records, citing its lack of music videos due to the "unprintable" lyrics on every song.
 The lead single, "Yo-Da-Lin in the Valley", which was about oral sex, proved to be controversial when WSUC-FM, a college radio station, was fined $23,700 by the FCC for playing it.
 Ultimately, unfavorable comparisons to Vanilla Ice led to Jive dropping Kid Rock, according to Mike E. Clark.

 Critical reception

+In February 1991, Edward Hill of the Cleveland Plain Dealer wrote that the album "insultingly exploits everyday tenants of black life" and that it was "amazing that other rappers will tolerate this stupid a parody of their art form."
+Hill also derided the album's press release about Rock's background in Detroit, characterizing it as similar to the "pack of lies Vanilla Ice fed to the press before his middle class roots were exposed."
+The Grand Rapids Press singled out "New York Is Not My Home" and "Abdul Jabar Cut" as showing potential, but disliked the record's exaggerated profanity and misogyny, calling it a "sad example of the what kind of doors 2 Live Crew" had opened, and gave the album 1.5 stars out of 4.

-Retrospective reviews have looked unfavorably upon the album, with Rolling Stone listing it as one of "20 terrible albums by great artists" and gave it two and a half out of five stars in its album guide.
-Allmusic's Johnny Loftus gave the album two out of five, writing, "despite Kid's distinct, hard-edged flow and references to the building blocks that would later make his career, Grits Sandwiches for Breakfast is a mostly laughable recording".
+Retrospective reviews have also looked unfavorably upon the album, with Rolling Stone listing it as one of "20 terrible debut albums by great artists" and gave it two and a half out of five stars in its album guide.
+AllMusic's Johnny Loftus wrote that "despite Kid's distinct, hard-edged flow and references to the building blocks that would later make his career, Grits Sandwiches for Breakfast is a mostly laughable recording".
 Robert Christgau gave the album a "dud" rating.
-However, the album's music has also received praise from The Village Voice, which called the song “Wax the Booty” a "classic" in an article by Chaz Kangas, who called the track "smooth and sinister" and "a worthwhile tale of fornication from the era where sex in storytelling was king."
+However, the album's music has also received praise from The Village Voice, which called the song "Wax the Booty" a "classic" in an article by Chaz Kangas, who called the track "smooth and sinister" and "a worthwhile tale of fornication from the era where sex in storytelling was king."